Chapter 11: How They Govern

 Contemptuous Rail Cop

-In the spring 1993 I went by train from Bishops Stortford to London.
+In the spring of 1993 I went by train from Bishops Stortford to London.
 I went to see my daughter because we had not met for quite some time.
 I bought my ticket at Bishops Stortford station and went to the appropriate platform to wait for the train.
 The platform was sparsely populated mainly with men in "city" uniform, that is, the typical pin-stripe suit and bowler hat of workers in the Financial industry.

 As I walked onto the platform, I heard somebody shout extremely loudly, "Oi!
 Where're you going!"
 It was shouted in a most uncouth manner that I would think most attributable to a drunken Millwall supporter.
 I looked round.
 I discovered that indeed the shout was addressing me.
 The shouter appeared to be some kind of station porter.
 Eyeing him more closely, I deduced that he must have been Transport Police, although he had no identifying brightwork on his cape.